10 Apr Dysbiosis, a little known disease with many names and big impact

 - Bad hygiene in the farm.

 - Subclinical coccidiosis.

 - Poor functioning of the glands that secrete HCL in proventriculus, due to mycotoxicosis or other diseases.
 Gastric acidity in gizzard is the first line of defense against pathogens.

 PREVENTION AND TREATMENT

-On the onset of the disease, probiotics or prebiotics (PlusBind Bio®, GrowthPlus®) help to restore the balance of microflora.
-They intervene in a positive manner in the colonisation of the gut with beneficial micro-organisms.
-Unlike antibiotics, they do not exert a germicidal action which can reduce the numbers of useful microbes.
+At the onset of the disease, probiotics or prebiotics (PlusBind Bio®, GrowthPlus®) help to restore the balance of microflora.
+They intervene positively in the colonization of the gut with beneficial micro-organisms.
+Unlike antibiotics, they do not exert a germicidal action that can reduce the number of useful microbes.
 Plant extracts can also help to reduce the concentration of pathogenic microorganisms without affecting the beneficial strains.